sahilseth/flowrdocs/source/rd/vignettes/build-pipes.rst

 flow\_mat: A table with all the commands to run
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is also a tab separated table, with a minimum of three columns
-names as defined below:
+This is also a tab separated table, with a minimum of three column as defined below:

 -  samplename: A grouping column.
 The table is split using this column
    and each subset is treated as a individual flow.
 This makes it very